EvanHahn/Fiesta.js/README.md

 ------------------

 * Fiesta is greatly inspired by [Game Maker](http://www.yoyogames.com/make).
 * Fiesta is licensed under the MIT License.
-All of the licensing information for Fiesta and the other libraries it uses are in the LICENSE file.
+All of the licensing information for Fiesta and libraries it uses are in the LICENSE file.
 * Enjoy!